microsoft/WindowsProtocolTestSuites/TestSuites/MS-SMB/docs/MS-SMB_ServerTestDesignSpecification.md

 __Interactive Adapter__

-As on some platforms, the SUT Control Adapter can°Øt be configured automatically, an Interactive adapter is added for avoiding this issue.
+As on some platforms, the SUT Control Adapter can‚Äôt be configured automatically, an Interactive adapter is added for avoiding this issue.
 The Interactive Adapter is implemented by PowerShell scripts, and the functionalities are the same as SUT Control Adapter functionalities, which are:

 * The adapter provides interfaces through which test cases can perform configurations on the server.